dacoder101/hierarchy-creator/README.md

 <h3>Known Issues</h3>
 <ul>
   <li>Random text sometimes appears at input and styled text.<br>This text is ASCII related to styling text.<br>I cannot fix this as I am using a module to make things much easier.<br>(Simply restart the program if you see such things, it doesn't usually happen on the released binaries.)</li>
-  <li>Menu's and inputs don't output any response, or are entirely skipped.<br>I am unsure why this happens, but I think it may have something to do with the reason above.<br>(Simply restart the program.
+  <li>Menu's and inputs don't output any response, or are entirely skipped.<br>For some reason, the key() function (for awaiting a keypress) is entirely ignored.<br>Can't fix because I'm using a module which allows this.
+Not sure why this would happen either.<br>(Simply restart the program.
 I have only seen this issue on Replit.)</li>
-  <li>When deleting the last hierarchy, the No Hierarchy menu appears.<br>I will not be fixing this as I find it actually informative.<br>It is fairly easy to implement yourself though.<br>Find instructions for SRC and PyInstaller below if you plan to do so.</li>
+  <li>When deleting the last hierarchy, the No Hierarchy menu appears.<br>I will not be fixing this as I find it actually informative.<br>It is fairly easy to implement yourself though.<br>Find instructions for using the src and PyInstaller below if you plan to do so.</li>
   <li>Files and directories cannot have the same name.<br>I cannot fix this because of the way commands are written.<br>If you attempt to do so, you will be noted of this.</li>
+  <li>Using " " and ' ' in arguments does NOT work as expected.<br>Because I use the .split() method to split spaces, using quotation marks will not allow you to have directories with spaces.<br>Along with that, using quotation marks as file names and directories is allowed (because I can't figure out how to fix it) but is extremely confusing.</li>
   <li>Simply typing a command doesn't output any response.<br>I don't plan to fix this as it has little to no impact.<br>If you'd like, create a PR with information attached to each command if no arguments are present.</li>
   <li>The code format is just bad in general.<br>I don't plan to revisit this after it is completed.<br>If you want to reformat the code (greatly appreciated), create a PR.</li>
 </ul>